 Checking the surroundings carefully is the first and most basic step in spotting hidden cameras.
 Take time to visually assess the location.

-In many cases, hidden cameras may actually be quite juvenile–poorly assembled or poorly hidden.
+In many cases, hidden cameras may actually be quite juvenile devices–poorly assembled, with wires and circuitry visible, or otherwise poorly hidden, so simple visual assessments are useful.

 2. Check for keyholes, holes or unusual objects